Excedrin Quick Tab Side Effects

 Generic Name: acetaminophen / caffeine

-Note: This document contains side effect information about acetaminophen / caffeine.
-Some of the dosage forms listed on this page may not apply to the brand name Excedrin Quick Tab.
+Note: This page contains information about the side effects of acetaminophen / caffeine.
+Some of the dosage forms included on this document may not apply to the brand name Excedrin Quick Tab.

-Some side effects of Excedrin Quick Tab may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Excedrin Quick Tab may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to acetaminophen / caffeine: oral tablet, oral tablet disintegrating

 Get emergency medical help if you have any of these signs of an allergic reaction while taking acetaminophen / caffeine: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
 If you have this type of reaction, you should never again take any medicine that contains acetaminophen.

 Stop using acetaminophen and caffeine and call your doctor at once if you have: